jjazzboss/JJazzLabToolkit/README.md

 ### Using JJazzLab plugins with the Toolkit

 The JJazzLab [jar plugins](https://github.com/jjazzboss/JJazzLabJarPlugins) can be used with this Toolkit.
-See the DemoApp above for sample code.
+See the [DemoApp](https://github.com/jjazzboss/JJazzLabToolkit/tree/main/DemoApp) for sample code.

 ## Build